 Create or re-create an application, either from scratch or as a copy of another application on the same system.
+Permission required: create_app.
 APP-NAME must consist of 8 or fewer characters.
 Avoid spaces and special characters when naming applications and databases.